How to append to a set in Python

 print(my_set)--OUTPUT--{1, 2, 3, 4, 5, 6}

-Set unpacking offers a modern and readable way to merge iterables.
-The asterisk * operator unpacks the elements from my_set and new_elements individually.
-These unpacked items are then collected inside new curly braces {} to form a completely new set.
+Set unpacking offers a modern, readable way to combine collections.
+The asterisk * operator unpacks the elements from my_set and new_elements, placing them into a single expression.

 Using set comprehensions with existing sets